awsdocs/amazon-ecs-developer-guide/doc_source/retrieve-ecs-optimized_AMI.md

 "ami-f9ac2f86"
 ```

-**Example using the latest recommended Amazon ECS\-optimized AMI in an AWS CloudFormation template**
+**Example Using the latest recommended Amazon ECS\-optimized AMI in an AWS CloudFormation template**
 You can retrieve the latest recommended Amazon ECS\-optimized AMI in an AWS CloudFormation template by referencing the SSM parameter store name; for example:
 Linux: